percona/pmm-doc/docs/details/commands/pmm-admin.md

 :     Pass senstive information such as username and password via a JSON file instead of exposing this information in the existing flags `--username`, `--password` and `--agent-password`.

     ` ----credentials-source=CREDENTIALS-SOURCE`
-    : The path to the JSON file where the credentials are stored.
+    : Path to the JSON file where the credentials are stored.

 DATABASE:= [[MongoDB](#mongodb) | [MySQL](#mysql) | [PostgreSQL](#postgresql) | [ProxySQL](#proxysql)]